-Our Inheritance Dispute Services include advising on:
+Our service includes advising on:

-- Claims for reasonable financial provision under the Inheritance Act
+- Claims under the Inheritance Act

-- Applications to remove executors
+- Application to remove executors

 - Trust disputes